 In 1992, I began making sculptures that explored dialogues dealing with the nature of being human, of personal individuality, and of collective identity.
 In 1996, during an exploration into materials and processes that would support my conceptual agenda, I began developing my signature process of crocheting fiberglass.
 All cultures seem to have their own lace traditions.
 If identity is a hybrid of our heritage, then lace is, as tradition of time, labor, and creativity, one tiny point of intersection that connects us all.

-Majority of my past works are wall-based, geometric, crocheted fiberglass constructions.
-I create my own cloth by crocheting continuous strands of fiberglass into flat geometric shapes which are formed and hardened with polyester resin and use of gravity.
-Pascal’s Triangle and value of digits from specific sequences define spatial relationships and color distribution.
+My works are indoor, wall-based three-dimensional constructions.
+Majority of my past works are crocheted fiberglass constructions that can be as shallow as 2” or as deep as 30’.
+I create my own fiberglass cloth by crocheting continuous strands of fiberglass into flat geometric shapes.
+These are formed and hardened with the application of polyester resin and use of gravity.

 In 2001, I was looking for a way to break up a line of 80+ crocheted fiberglass discs by inserting spaces, in a seemingly random, asymmetrical, and unpredictable manner.
 My mathematician husband pointed me towards the number pi to use as a random pattern generator.
 I realized then that mathematical patterns are found in all manner of life and that numbers are in all aspects of identity as numbers label, classify, and define our place and identity within family, community, and the greater population.
 Mathematical structures became part of my conceptual toolbox.